+Every woman’s morning routine is different.
+Some jump out of bed and plunge into a chaotic profusion of tasks while others are more organized.
 What does your morning look like?
-Maybe it’s a whirlwind of showers, outfit changes, and lunchboxes as you get yourself and your little ones prepared for the day.
-Perhaps you start off on a soothing note — meditation, yoga, and tea.
+Maybe it’s a whirlwind of showers, outfit changes and lunchboxes as you get yourself and your little ones prepared for the day.
+Perhaps you start off on a soothing note — meditation, yoga and tea.
 Or are you churning through your to-do list from the get-go, answering emails while you brush your teeth?

-We asked five successful women how they start their day and set things in motion.
+We asked four successful women how they start their days and set things in motion.
 And while there’s no “right” way, we did notice some commonalities.
 Namely, don’t skip breakfast and do at least one thing that makes you happy.

 Shama Hyder, CEO and Founder of Zen Media